 - 2 tablespoons butter melted

-Preheat oven to 350 degrees F. Butter an 8 inch baking dish.
+- Preheat the oven to 350°F. Butter an 8-inch baking dish.

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.